 Administrators is the minimum group membership required to complete this procedure.
 Review the details in "Additional considerations" in this topic.

-If the User Account Control dialog box appears, provide the requested permission or credentials.
+If a Windows Security prompt appears, provide the requested permission or credentials.

 Authorization Manager opens without a default authorization store.
 To use Authorization Manager, you need to create or open an authorization store.

-You can configure your own MMC that includes Authorization Manager as part of that console.
+You can configure your own Microsoft Management Console (MMC) that includes Authorization Manager as part of that console.
 For more information, refer to "Additional references" in this topic.

 Authorization Manager opens with the same configuration as at the time you closed the console.

-Depending on the configuration of your computer, the User Account Control dialog box may or may not appear.
+Depending on the configuration of your computer, the User Account Control prompt may or may not appear.
 It will not appear if you are logged in with the built-in Administrator account (the local Administrator account is disabled by default in this version of Windows).

-By default, members of the local Administrators group have sufficient rights and privileges to complete this task.
-In your environment, security may be managed so that non-administrators have additional rights.
+By default, members of the local group Administrators, have sufficient rights and privileges to complete this task.
+In your environment, security may be managed such that non-administrators have additional rights.